MCDReforged/MCDReforged/doc/utils.md

 `password` is a `str`, the password of the rcon connection

-(Optional) `logger` is an instance of `logging.Logger`.
+(Optional) `logger` is an instance of `logging.MCDReforgedLogger`.
 It's used to output some warning information

 ### RconConnection.connect() -> bool